lineality/Online_Voting_Using_One_Time_Pads/README.md

 # login management

-# Security: Type of attacks that cannot be prevented
+# Security: Type of attacks that cannot be entirely prevented:
 - social engineering attacks
+- physical site destruction

+# Security: Types of 'encryption' that cannot be broken:
+- one time pads
+- navigation-blind OS
 -

-# Security: Types of 'encryption' that cannot be broken
-- one time pads
-- navigation-blind entry